JianLu/jianlu.github.io/_posts/2016-02-07-Blog-Setup.md

 date: 2016-02-07 12:13
 categories: [Tech]
 tags: [jekyll]
-description: Here you'll find out how to install this theme
+description: How to use this Jekyll blog template
 ---

 ## Blog repository